kishdubey/ai-research-assistant/README.md

     *   Key information is structured for storage in a **Neo4j** graph database.
     *   The final, consolidated results are packaged into a single JSON object.
 4.  **Response:** The JSON object is sent back to the client.
-5.  **UI Update:** The React frontend uses the data from the JSON response to update all relevant components on the dashboard, displaying the complete research analysis to the user.
+5.  **UI Update:** The frontend uses the data from the JSON response to update all relevant components on the dashboard, displaying the complete research analysis to the user.

 ### Tech Stack